YLS_banner_crop_0003_GLC.jpg

 Brian Kim

-Brian Kim is an associate at Covington & Burling LLP’s Washington, DC office where he practices in the firm’s CFIUS group.
+Brian is an associate at Covington & Burling LLP’s Washington, DC office where he practices in the firm’s CFIUS group.
 Prior to law school, he received his graduate degree in China Studies from Peking University where he studied as a Yenching Scholar.
 He earned his undergraduate degree from Princeton University, graduating summa cum laude and Phi Beta Kappa in 2016.
 At YLS, he was an editor of the Yale Law Journal and Kerry Fellow with the Jackson Institute.

 Christina Koningisor